St. John Parish History

 An additional 3.8 acres along Bell Road abutting on the east with Rose Hill Cemetery were purchased to increase the land available for burial in St. John Cemetery.
 At the present rate of burial, the available land should handle needs for some 50 years.
 The land was purchased from Frieda L. Reed.

 This social outreach portion of the parish's ministry stepped up to a higher level with the opening of Mother Teresa Treasures March 17, 2004.
 The land and former grocery store, with 3,600 square feet of space, located along Hwy 662 was purchased by the parish to provide expansion area, and a buffer from commercial build-up along the highway entering Newburgh from the West.
 Mother Teresa Treasures, named after the beloved and saintly Mother Teresa of Calcutta, carries clothing, houseware, glass items, jewelry and some furniture.
-Some 80-90 volunteers operate the store Tuesday through Saturday.
-Monday is a day off, but dedicated people are usually present sorting items brought in to the store or dropped off in the box provided for that purpose.
+Some 80-90 volunteers operate the store, and dedicated people are usually present sorting items brought in to the store or dropped off in the box provided for that purpose.
 The amount of material given to MTT by parishioners and community members forced a 60' by 20' expansion for storage and separation space for the items.
 The store was opened on a trial basis, but the growth and community response has been overwhelming, thus making MTT a solid presence in the area serving those seeking nominally priced previously owned items.
 The Newburgh Food Pantry, previously housed at Epworth United Methodist Church in a small room, was given a new home in this same building and given 800 square feet to display food and personal items to be provided for needy families.
 Display space allows the families to shop for needed items.

 Several hand carved wooden statues were added to the church in 2005 and 2006.
 St. Peter, donated by Patricia and Ed Spahn; St. Paul, donated by Jane Eberlin; St. Joseph, donated by Susan Memmer and Diane Wells; and St. Michael the Archangel, donated by Joseph and Antoinette Hirsch, now grace the interior.
 The statues come from Moroder Studio in Ortisei, Italy.
 This is the same village where the 125-year old hand carved wooden statue of Mary and child was sculpted.
 A new altar and ambo graced the church sanctuary by April 2002 to mark holy week and Easter Services and the 40th anniversary celebration of Father Joseph L. Ziliak's ordination to the priesthood.
 The altar and ambo were the handiwork of Fehrenbacher Cabinets of Evansville.
 The altar has a handcarved wooden Last Supper scene from Moroder Studio of Ortisei, Italy.
 The same studio produced the statues of the four evangelists, Matthew, Mark, Luke and John that grace the ambo.
 New carpeting was placed in the church and surrounding rooms at the same time.
+Later, SJB participated in a Diocesan-wide capital campaign and raised funds for a total renovation of the church in 2019.
+The statues were implemented into the design of the church, but a new altar and ambo were created and the former altar was moved to the Mausoleum so Masses could be held there.

 Some four acres of land was purchased at 5020 Bell Road for expanding burial availability for the St. John Cemetery.
 The Board determined to construct a mausoleum providing for 520 burial crypts and 260 cremation niches, thus giving our people the option for in-ground or above-ground burial, along with interment for cremated remains.
 The project was approved by Bishop Gerald Gettelfinger and arrangements were seriously underway with McCleskey Mausoleum Associates, Atlanta, Georgia, for construction.
 This process began in 2002.